akhil-reddy/activation-based-pruning/README.md

 # Neural Importance-based Train-time Pruning

 `Note: The project is structured for rapid experimentation and inference, and therefore might be less readable at times.
-Please refer the report for a structured reading.`
+Please refer to the report for a structured reading.`

 ## How to download the datasets?